Douglas Murray: Madness of Crowds

 The Importance of Timing: Seizing Opportunities

 Timing in the stock market can significantly influence investment outcomes.
 For instance, consider the 2008 financial crisis.
 The S&P 500 index plummeted by approximately 57% from its peak in October 2007 to its low in March 2009.
-Investors who recognized this severe contraction and entered the market near the bottom had the opportunity to capitalize on the subsequent recovery.
+Investors who recognized this severe contraction and entered the market near the bottom could capitalize on the subsequent recovery.
 By March 2013, the S&P 500 had recovered all its losses and continued to reach new highs in the following years.
 Those who invested during the downturn witnessed substantial growth in their portfolios.

 Conversely, during the bull market of the late 2010s, exuberance led some investors to pour money into overvalued stocks.
 Companies with inflated valuations saw their share prices soar beyond their intrinsic worth.
 When corrections occurred, these stocks often suffered the most significant declines.
 A notable example is the rapid ascent and subsequent fall of certain tech companies that lacked solid fundamentals yet attracted investments due to market hype.